EvobyteDigitalBiology/r-readstore/README.md

 - [License](#license)
 - [Credits and Acknowledgments](#acknowledgments)

-## The Lean Solution for Managing FASTQ and NGS Data
+## The Lean Solution for Managing NGS and Omics Data

 ReadStore is a platform for storing, managing, and integrating omics data.
 It speeds up analysis and offers a simple way of managing and sharing NGS omics datasets, metadata and processed data (**Pro**cessed **Data**).
 Built-in project and metadata management structures your workflows and a collaborative user interface enhances teamwork — so you can focus on generating insights.